 Organic Conversion & Maintenance - Scotland

-The UK organic market is entering its tenth consecutive year of growth and, with financial support available for organic conversion and maintenance, there are financial opportunities for farmers to certify and convert to organic.
+The Scottish Government has made some strong commitments to doubling the amount of organic agricultural land in Scotland by 2026, and with financial support available for organic conversion and maintenance, there are financial opportunities for farmers to certify and convert to organic.

 Rates on offer for organic conversion and maintenance

 Organic maintenance and conversion is no longer capped in AECS from the 2023 application round.
 Existing organic maintenance contract holders with land on their schedule of works in excess of the previous caps will start to be paid on these areas from the 2024 scheme year.